GecklesTheClown/GecklesTheClown/README.md

 ## I'm a Student, Researcher and Teacher
 - 🌱 I’m currently working on a project involving Bayesian Statistics
 - 👯 I’m looking to connect with other researchers
-- 🧘‍♂️ I love to meditate (the I is questionable)
 - 🥅 2024 Goal: 25 min/5 km

 ### Connect with me: